almet/infuse/README.rst

 It is possible to provide feedback by going through http://infuse.notmyidea.org/feedback/

+When no feedback is given, it is directly infered from the viewing information, using simple heuristincs.

 Ranking prediction
 ==================

 Uses collaborative filtering techniques to predict the rankings of unknown items in the profiles clusters.

 Installation
 ============